pt9999/fixlang_minilib/doc/lib/math/complex.md

 ## module Minilib.Math.Complex

+Complex number.

 ### type Complex

 A type that represents a complex number.
+`a` is typically F64 or F32.

 ```
 type Complex a = unbox struct {